 Directed by Tobe Hooper in 1982, Poltergeist is a movie about a regular family living in a suburban area.
 Their house is haunted in the sweetest way possible.
 The ghosts are playful at first, then they start to become malicious.
 This is probably the cutesiest movie on my list with a family friendly rating of PG.
 I don't know that I would let my kids watch it, though.
 The stars of the movie are Craig T. Nelson, Heather O'Rourke, Dominique Dunne, and JoBeth Williams.

 Stephen King's It

-It was directed by Tommy Lee Wallace in 1990 and stars Tim Reid (as Pennywise the clown), Harry Anderson, Dennis Christopher and, Annete O'Toole.
+It was directed by Tommy Lee Wallace in 1990 and stars Tim Curry (as Pennywise the clown), Harry Anderson, Dennis Christopher and, Annete O'Toole.
 It's about a group of kids that are terrorized by a force that takes shape as an absolutely horrifying clown named Pennywise and murders children.
 These kids are grown now and have moved apart to different places.
 When they learn of a new rash of child murders, they want to team up to eradicate this evil being before he can kill again.

 Stephen King's Misery

 Even though some would like to think it, this is not where I got my nickname.
 My nickname Misery came from high school (me being the little goth chick).
 Just had to get that out of the way.
 This movie is freaking awesome.
 I could watch it over and over again.
 I don't really know if it belongs in the horror genre, but should be enjoyed just the same.
 It's really more of a psychological thriller.